NBISweden/development-guidelines/README.md

 feature branches and undergo review before merging (see below).
 This may be highly beneficial for small projects too, obviously (do this!).

-* One or several **hotfix** branches.

 A "hotfix" is a essentially a bugfix to a release.
 In terms of branching, it is thus very similar to a “feature” but for the master branch rather than for the development branch.
 A hotfix should fix critical errors that were not caught in testing before the release was made.
-A hotfix branch is typically called “hotfix/some_name”.
+A hotfix branch is typically called `hotfix/some_name`.
 Hotfixes should not implement new behaviour, unless this is needed to fix a critical bug.
 Hotfixes need to undergo review before they are merged back into the master *and* development branches.